vahidzee/vahidzee.github.io/index/sections/education/sharif-courses.md

     description: List of my undergraduate major-related courses
 footer: Transcript upon request
 ---
-This is a list of the major-related courses (labs, workshops, human socialogy, theology, and general courses excluded) I took over my undergraduate studies at Sharif University of Technology.
+This is a list of the major-related courses (labs, workshops, human sociology, theology, and general courses excluded) I took over my undergraduate studies at Sharif University of Technology.

 **Transcript:** Please contact me if you wish to see an unofficial copy of my  transcript or contact [vpaa@sharif.edu](mailto:vpaa@sharif.edu) or [registrar@sharif.edu](mailto:registrar@sharif.edu) directly and ask for an official copy.